mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

 <!-- excerpt-end -->

-This post is aimed at those of you who *know* you should be using venvs for your one-off apartment-hunt screenscraper/fantasy football stat aggregator/\*gasp\* actual work script but don't because, let's face it, the typical venv workflow is not as simple as it could be (was that `/Scripts/Activate.ps1` or `scripts/activate.ps1`??).
+This post is aimed at those of you who *know* you should be using venvs for your one-off apartment-hunt screenscraper/fantasy football stat aggregator/\*gasp\* real work script but don't because, let's face it, the typical venv workflow is not as simple as it could be (was that `/Scripts/Activate.ps1` or `scripts/activate.ps1`??).

 ![st-agustine]({{ "/assets/staugustine.jpeg" | relative_url }}){: .align-center}
 *Lord, make me a good venv user, but not yet*